Mary, Mother of the Church

 At Pentecost: “Mary the mother of Jesus was in the Upper Room” (Acts 1:14).

-Mary was present in the midst of the community of men who are preparing to go on mission.
-Just as in Cana, Mary is present, she motivates, strengthens, and shares with the Apostles and Disciples their joy.
-She encourages them, and opens the doors of the Upper Room and compels them to go out on the road to meet people…
+Mary was present amid the community of men who are preparing to go on mission.
+Just as in Cana, Mary is present; she motivates, strengthens, and shares with the Apostles and Disciples their joy.
+She encourages them, opens the doors of the Upper Room and compels them to go out on the road to meet people…

 She sees, anticipates, and fulfills urgent needs.

-She understands in her heart and avoids courteously the difficult situations.
+She understands in her heart and courteously avoids difficult situations.

 She feels, encourages, and takes under her wings those who are weak.